pykale/pykale/examples/fewshot_protonet/README.md

 - Define a customized configuration file.
 Fill in the blank in {} in the above command.
 - Available backbones: any `resnet` structures from `torchvision.models` or `kale.embed.image_cnn`.
 - Example configurations can be found in `configs/omniglot_resnet18_5way5shot.yaml` and `configs/omniglot_resnet18_5way1shot.yaml`.
-- Remember to change `DATASET.ROOT` item in config files to fit your dataset directory.
+- Change `DATASET.ROOT` item in config files to fit your dataset directory.

 #### Test

-Example - Testing ResNet18 on Omniglot in a 5-way-5-shot Protocol
+Example - Testing ResNet18 on Omniglot in a 5-way-5-shot protocol

 `python main.py --cfg configs/omniglot_resnet18_5way5shot.yaml --gpus 1 --ckpt {path to ckpt file}`